rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Download Report

-Returns the contents of a generated report
+This action is used to returns the contents of a generated report

 ##### Input